unknownbrackets/tomatotrans/notes/MENUS.md

-Menu insertion types
+Menu insertion
 ===========

 There are several types of insertions supported by the inserter in the ta_menus file.
+With these, there are more limited control codes available.

+## Control codes

+A subset of script codes work in these strings.

+[END], [NAME1], [NAME2], [NAME3], and [NAME4] work as described in [SCRIPT.md][].
+All other codes
+will not work.

+Note that there is no teletype/ticker for this text.

+## Types

 ### BLOCKFIXED